-David T. Harmon, a Member of the firm, focuses his practice on the areas of executive compensation, employment, and business law.
+David T. Harmon focuses his practice on the areas of executive compensation, employment, and business law.

 As Co-Chair of the firm’s Executive Compensation & Employee Benefits Group, David represents senior-level employees of both public and private companies in the negotiation of their employment packages and all associated agreements, whether at the commencement of the employment relationship through offer letters and employment agreements or at termination through severance agreements.
 His successful negotiation of employment and severance packages for clients includes employment and post-employment compensation, confidentiality, non-compete, non-solicitation, and garden leave covenants, the Protocol for Broker Recruiting, change of control provisions, and benefits and protections within the structures and strategies for those packages.
 His representation also includes providing advice and counsel to employers in the negotiation of employment and severance packages with their employees, the design of human resources compliance programs, including employee policy manuals, and counseling and training concerning implementation of those policies.
 David also provides neutral investigative services in employment matters.

 David provides comprehensive employment evaluations, strategic solutions, and coaching within a variety of industries, including financial services, marketing, advertising, health care, design, branding, publishing, fashion, engineering, real estate, and pharmaceutical.